 If you replace the 1% power loss as soon as it happens, the battery never dies.

 This is important because you don’t want to overcharge a battery, which can harm its overall integrity and longevity.

 But you don’t want the battery to be losing charge while you’re gone either, resulting in a dead or depleted battery when you get back to your car.

-This is the value of trickle charging: keeping your battery fully charged when you’ll be unable to carry out a regular charge cycle for an extended period of time.
+This is the value of trickle charging: keeping your battery fully charged when you’re unable to carry out a regular charge cycle for an extended period of time.

 When is Trickle Charging Appropriate?